Domowe Ogórki Kiszone

 I cannot post any FAQs (Frequently Asked Questions), since I have more Q’s than A’s at this point… But the key pointers are:

-• To pickle cucumbers, use a common rock salt.
+• To pickle cucumbers, use common rock salt.
 It has tons of minerals, which enrich the brine and promote better fermentation.
 Avoid iodised salt and salt with anti-caking agents.

 • It’s best to place the cucumbers tightly, under a slight slant, in layers.